IndecisiveDevices/PreSeasonSandbox/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/SimulatorLessons/Lesson2/README.md

 # 🤖 Lesson 2: Making Your Robot Move

 Welcome to Lesson 2!
 In this activity, you'll learn two cool ways to make your robot drive on its own—like a self-driving car!
+Lesson 2 of the VRS simulator has students navigate an "L" shaped course to reach the flag.
+This means students will need to make the robot

+1. Move foward until they reach the end of the first leg.
+2. Turn to face the flag
+3. Move fowrd until they reach the flag.

+Furthermore, this lesson provides two approaches to meet the same goal...with one that introduces the concept of **encoders**.

 ---